Embrace: Anxiety Management Wearable

 Product strategy, Research, IP development

-33% of over 84,000 college students across 135 institutions reported moderate or severe anxiety symptoms in 2024–2025.
-The coping tools that actually work — weighted blankets, heating pads, cold water, tight hugs — are all home-bound.
+33% of over 84,000 college students across 135 institutions reported moderate or severe anxiety symptoms in 2024 to 2025.
+The coping tools that actually work (weighted blankets, heating pads, cold water, tight hugs) are all home-bound.
 There's nothing for the exam room, the lecture hall, the presentation.

 Existing pharmaceutical options help, but many students are resistant to medication or can't access it consistently.
 Non-pharmaceutical alternatives on the market address only one symptom mode at a time, and none are designed to be worn discreetly in public.